 In addition to releasing translations of the Global Street Design Guide in Italian and Turkish, we also partnered with iRAP to translate the iRAP Star Ratings of NACTO-GDCI’s Global Street Design Guide resource into French, Portuguese, and Spanish.
 As part of the UN Global Road Safety Week campaign, we also co-developed three detailed animations to show how lower speeds on streets around the world protect people and enable healthy, more sustainable choices such as walking and cycling.

-Also this year, joining the list of 100+ cities, regions, countries, and organizations across the world who have endorsed the Global Street Design Guide are the cities of Quito, Ecuador and Slavutich, Ukraine, and the publication also received a national endorsement from the Federal Democratic Republic of Ethiopia.
-The guide—which is now available in English, Chinese, Italian, Portuguese, Spanish, and Turkish—has been downloaded over 40,000 times!
+Also this year, joining the list of 100+ cities, regions, countries, and organizations across the world who have endorsed the Global Street Design Guide are the cities of Quito, Ecuador and Slavutich, Ukraine.
+The guide also received a national endorsement from the Federal Democratic Republic of Ethiopia.
+The GSDG—which is now available in English, Chinese, Italian, Portuguese, Spanish, and Turkish—has been downloaded over 40,000 times!

 We also added new team members to the GDCI crew.
 In March, we welcomed Paul Supawanich as the Associate Director of Programs, to help lead ongoing work with Streets for Kids, the Bloomberg Initiative for Global Road Safety, and GDCI’s other transformative program areas.
 And this May, we made two more hires: Uditi Agarwal as the India Program Manager, overseeing the team’s interventions for safer streets and safer mobility; and Francisca Benitez as Program Associate, contributing to the successful operation of multiple projects and work streams across GDCI.